shopwp/wp-shopify/README.md

 See the [full list of features here](https://wpshop.io/how/)

 ##### WP Shopify Pro
-WP Shopify is also available in a professional version which includes automatic syncing, cross domain tracking, live support, and much more functionality!
+WP Shopify is also available in a professional version which includes automatic syncing, templates, cross domain tracking, live support, and much more functionality!
 [Learn more](https://wpshop.io/)

 ## Installation
 From your WordPress dashboard